All Episodes

 So now we worry about the weather.

-Uh it's still the same scene.
+It's still the same scene.

 They're tearing pages out of books and throwing them in the fire to keep warm.

-This crazy crazy film makes no sense.
+This crazy film makes no sense.

-People in there tearing up sheets of paper and shoveling them into the fire and saying, Oh, we don't seem to be getting a lot of heat from this.
+People in there tearing up sheets of paper and shoveling them into the fire and saying, oh, we don't seem to be getting a lot of heat from this.

-Anyway, that was the um the day of it's a wood panel building.
+Anyway, that was the day off.

 Burn the building.